NORFOLK PUBLIC HOUSES

 Original house stood on the opposite side of the road at

 139 Barrack Street.
-Location was between Black Boys Yard and Seven Stars Yard.
+Location was between Black Boys Yard and Seven Stars Yard, with the NEW BREWERY between it and Black Boys Yard.

 Listed as the JOLLY SPORTSMAN 1922 to 1939